 While gold and inflation might not be a perfect inflation hedge, gold stocks have become a value play.

-We can’t know for sure if this is one of those periods where gold does well during inflationary periods, but owning gold mining stocks still makes a lot of sense regardless because the price of gold is already pretty high.
-Even if gold stays flat from here, it is looking good.
+We can’t know for sure if this is one of those periods where gold does well during inflationary periods, but owning gold mining stocks still makes a lot of sense right now because the price of gold is already pretty high and producers are making big profits.
+At the same time investors haven’t bid up the price of the stocks because they seem to be interested in all things tech!
+Even if gold stays flat from here, it is looking good for producers.

 Sadly I can’t say the same about silver stocks.
 I haven’t seen any good deals, but there might be some out there.
 Let me know if you find any high conviction plays.